What is decentralized finance (DeFi)?

 How does Ampleforth work?

 Ampleforth adjusts its tokens' supply daily to match the market demand using a smart contract.
-These smart contracts use Ampleforth's and Chainlink's price oracle to get real-time data from Bitfinex Exchange and KuCoin Exchange.
+These smart contracts use price oracles to get real-time data.
 These decentralized price feeds help determine if the token's price is within the equilibrium range (0.96-1.06 USD).
-Suppose an $AMPL token price is lower than $0.96 — the supply decreases.
+If an AMPL token price is lower than $0.96 — the supply decreases.
 If it is greater than $1.06, Ampleforth increases the supply.

-The DeFi space is gradually catching up with the traditional financial system.
+The DeFi space is gradually catching up with the traditional financial system, while simultaneously expanding financial inclusion to reach previously underserved populations.
 Despite some of the obstacles that come with operating on the bleeding edge of innovation, the world of decentralized finance is on the path to prosperity.
-When Defi and fintech map and merge, we'll have an inflection point where nascent financial technology is just part of a new financial system — one that realizes the dream of being fast, secure, available, and egalitarian.
+When DeFi and fintech map and merge, we'll have an inflection point where nascent financial technology is just part of a new financial system — one that realizes the dream of being fast, secure, available, and egalitarian.